 1.1 Presentation of accounts

-The 2018 consolidated semi-annual financial statements were prepared in accordance with International Financial Reporting Standard IAS 34 on Interim Financial Reporting and conform to the Listing Rules as well as Article 17 of the Directive on Financial Reporting (DFR) of SIX Swiss Exchange.
-The same principles of accounting apply as for the 2017 consolidated financial statements.
+The 2017 consolidated semi-annual financial statements were prepared in accordance with International Financial Reporting Standard IAS 34 on Interim Financial Reporting and conform to the Listing Rules as well as Article 17 of the Directive on Financial Reporting (DFR) of SIX Swiss Exchange.
+The same principles of accounting apply as for the 2016 consolidated financial statements.
+The scope of consolidation remained unchanged from 31 December 2016.

-With the exception of IFRS 9 and IFRS 15, the IFRS amendments have no material impact on the consolidated financial statements.
+These IFRS changes have no significant impact on the consolidated financial statements.

 Some new or amended IFRS standards and interpretations have been adopted by the IASB, but will only enter into force in a subsequent accounting period.
 With the exception of the standards described below, no material adjustments are expected.